kristra/tablecheck-fullstack-swe-takehome/README.md

 When the queued party is ready to begin service, the app should display a "check in" button.
 When clicked:

 - The party is removed from the waitlist queue.
-- The number of seats available should be increased by the party size.
+- The number of seats available should be decreased by the party size.
 - The service countdown starts for that party.

 Importantly, the user _must_ be able to view the state of their queued party across multiple browser sessions.